 -

-Why did you choose the Bachelor in Tourism and Hospitality Management?
+Why did you choose the Bachelor in Hospitality (Tourism Management and Hotel Management Tracks)?

 I chose this programme because of the experiences it offered, because I really enjoy learning about other languages and cultures, and also because I really liked the courses on offer.
 The teaching is varied and I feel that I have developed many qualities on a personal level, such as overcoming my shyness and learning to speak in public thanks to the many group projects and oral presentations.